 Moving Zimbra to New Server Hardware

 This page describes another rsync method.
 Zimbra has a wiki full of examples but most have a list of associated issues or trade offs including this that is very similar to what I describe here.
 Some didn’t work and after painful trial and error, I have come to this simplified version.
-If you are looking for a method that uses import/export with minimal loss of data, that link appears pretty good as is this link.
+If you are looking for a method that uses import/export with minimal loss of data, that link appears pretty good as is this link or this link.
 From my perspective, until Zimbra repairs the REST interface, most of these import/export methods have a high probability of losing data as reported by this long standing bug.
 The Zextras tool and other IMAP import tools will force your mobile users to delete or update their mobile profiles and to rsync their data.
 This session from the Zeta Alliance sums up the problem very well around 18:05.
 The rsync methods do not have this problem.

 I have the commercial version of Zimbra and do not generally use its restore from backup capabilities as it has some oddities and takes longer than what I show here.
 This method described will work with both the open source and commercial versions of Zimbra.
 The procedure has few commands and does not require looking at a long shell scrIPt to validate.
 This can run hot without the need to stop Zimbra on your production server and efficiently handles the large 80GB LDAP sparse file.
 To give you some real world numbers, we have about 100GB of data that makes up our Zimbra production instance and after the initial rsync – subsequent rsync’s take about 60 seconds or less.
 If we were going to production with this new server, I would shutdown the production server and do one last rsync to capture the latest LDAP database, etc.